Operators of quantum theory of Dirac's free field: Introduction

 This was a crucial step to quantization allowing us to derive the principal one-particle operators of quantum field theory (QFT).
-The would-be mass-center operator of the version Pryce(e) becomes after quantization the time-dependent {\em dipole} one-particle operator whose velocity is the conserved part of the Dirac current (unaffected by zitterbewegung) called often the classical current \cite{Z1,Z2} and referred here as the {\em conserved} current.
+The would-be mass-center operator of the version Pryce(e) becomes after quantization the time-dependent {\em dipole} one-particle operator whose velocity is the conserved part of the Dirac current (unaffected by Zitterbewegung) called often the classical current \cite{Z1,Z2} and referred here as the {\em conserved} current.
 Quantifying, in addition, the spin, and polarization operators as well the isometry generators for any polarization we outlined a coherent version of Dirac's QFT. \cite{Cot}.

 In this paper we would like to continue and complete this study improving the general formalism in order to eliminate the difficulties that impeded one to approach to the aforementioned results for more than seven decades.
 In our opinion the principal impediment was the manner in which the action of the integral operators of RQM was considered so far.
 The Dirac free fields in CR can be expanded in terms of particle and antiparticle Pauli wave spinors in MR in a basis of Dirac's mode spinors.
-The action of the matrix, differential or integral operators is considered usually in the {\em active mode} in which the operators act directly on the mode spinors.
+The matrix, differential or integral operators act directly on the mode spinors.
 The difficulties arise because of some integral operators which have complicated actions that cannot be manipulated or interpreted, as happened in the case of all Pryce's operators.
-The solution is to abandon this paradigm adopting the {\em passive mode} associating to each integral operator in CR a pair of integral operators acting in MR on the particle and respectively antiparticle wave spinors, without affecting the basis of mode spinors.
+The solution is to associate to each integral operator in CR a pair of integral operators acting in MR on the particle and respectively antiparticle wave spinors, without affecting the basis of mode spinors.
 In this manner the kernels of the integral operators in CR can be related to those of the associated operators in MR through spectral representations generalized here to a large class of integral operators.
 We obtain thus a friendly approach in which we may study and interpret the principal integral operators of RQM taking a decisive option to quantization.